rolo298github/first-custom-theme/README.md

 [Extension package format] (https://github.com/adobe/brackets/wiki/Extension-package-format#packagejson-format) - Detail information about .json

 [Dark Theme] (https://github.com/adobe/brackets/blob/master/src/extensions/default/DarkTheme/main.less) - Basic Theme to start out with and edit.
 The theme was provided by Adobe Corporation.

+<h3>Read Me Markup</h3>
+GitHub has their own markup syntax for documentation.
+Here is the link to [Writing in GitHub] (https://help.github.com/articles/markdown-basics/) for documentation.